-WILLIAM EDGE INSTITUTE offers an excellent Cosmetology (1500 hours) (Title IV eligible) Manicure (600 Hours) (Title IV eligible) and Instructor 750 hours (Title IV eligible) Programs.
+WILLIAM EDGE INSTITUTE offers excellent Cosmetology (1350 hours and 1000 hours) (Title IV eligible) Manicure (600 Hours) (Title IV eligible) and Esthetician 750 hours (Title IV eligible) Programs.
 Theory is taught daily and once the classroom competencies have been taught, the students will perform laboratory, practical and clinical work in the salon area.
-The students are taught and observed by licensed Cosmetology Operator Instructors and/or Cosmetology Operator Instructor students.
+The students are taught and observed by licensed Cosmetology Operators.
 WILLIAM EDGE INSTITUTE is located in New Braunfels, Texas.
 It has various large and small classrooms with a large salon to service the clients that come for services in the salon.